pedro21medeiros/pedro21medeiros/README.md

 <h1 align="center">Hi 👋, I'm Pedro Medeiros</h1>
 <h3 align="center">A passionate fullstack developer from Brazil, Rio de Janeiro.</h3>

-- 🔭 I’m currently working on **Trybe computer science and personal projects**
+- 🔭 I’m currently working on **SolarView projects, as a frontend developer**

-- 🌱 I’m currently learning **Python and Java**
+- 🌱 I’m currently learning **Python and Typescript**

 - 💬 Ask me about **NodeJS, Express, MongoDB, MySQL, React, Redux, HTML and CSS**

 - 📫 How to reach me **pedro21medeiros@gmail.com**

-- 📄 I'm currently studying at Trybe, fullstack development course
+- 📄 At the moment I'm working as a frontend developer in a Brazilian company

 <h3 align="left">Connect with me:</h3>
 <p align="left">